Fundamental Limits of Quantum Sensors for Gravitational Wave Detection: Direct Quantum Detection in Current Schemes

 \subsection{Kolkowitz et al.: Optical lattice clock comparison}

-Kolkowitz, Pikovski, Langellier, Lukin, Walsworth, and Ye~\cite{Kolkowitz2016} proposed detecting gravitational waves through the differential frequency shift between two optical lattice clocks separated by a baseline $L$.
+Kolkowitz, Pikovski, Langellier, Lukin, Walsworth, and Ye~\cite{Kolkowitz2016} proposed detecting gravitational waves through the differential frequency shift between two optical lattice clocks separated by a baseline $L$, an approach that builds on the use of optical atomic transitions as ultra-stable frequency and phase references~\cite{Hollberg2017}.
 The mechanism relies on the Doppler shift (Mechanism B): the gravitational wave induces differential motion between the lattice sites, producing a frequency shift in the exchanged laser light.

 The strain sensitivity is determined by the clock comparison uncertainty:

 where $\sigma_y$ is the fractional frequency instability achievable with the clock comparison.
 The proposal envisions $N = 10^6$ atoms per lattice with interrogation time $\tau$.
 The quantum projection noise gives $\sigma_y(\tau) = 1/(\omega_0\sqrt{N}\,\tau)$, where $\omega_0$ is the clock transition frequency.
 Over many cycles, the instability averages as $\sigma_y(T_{\mathrm{obs}}) = \sigma_y(\tau)/\sqrt{T_{\mathrm{obs}}/\tau}$.